eafunk/audiorack/README.txt

 Again, the old OS X GUI applications can be helpful to you if you have access to an OS X machine.
-Keep in mind that all the audio config. panels in the old GUIs will not work properly with the new arServer4 due t changes for jack2 uses.
+Keep in mind that all the audio config. panels in the old GUIs will not work properly with the new arServer4 due to changes for jack2 uses.
 And the database/library, if set up using the old GUIs, will need to be "dbinit" updated by arServer4.